 That’s it.
 You can do it!
 Don’t be the parent that says it’s lame.
 I promise you, your kids will LOVE it!!!

-I’ve also heard of leprechauns leaving footprints (green fingerprints)!!
-We’ll let you know if we catch one this year!
-Stay tuned!
+I’ve also heard of leprechauns leaving footprints (green fingerprints)!

-Help a gal out and save this to your Pinterest!
+Make your life easier and save this to your Pinterest for easy reference!
 Just hover over the top left corner and click on the Pinterest icon!

 Have you ever made a leprechaun trap?
 I’d love to hear about it!
-Or share your traps using #sewbrightleprachauntrap !!
+Or share your traps with us on any social media channel @sewbrightcreations.

 This post is NOT sponsored, but does contain affiliate links.
 If you click a link, Sew Bright Creations may make a small commission which helps to keep this blog going.
 Your support is greatly appreciated.
 The opinions are of Sew Bright Creations’.